yujunz/ssbench/README.rst

 ----

-On the Mac, I recommend installing `Homebrew`_ and using that to install Python 2.7, `libevent`_, and zeromq.
+On the Mac, I recommend installing `Homebrew`_ and using that to install Python 2.7 and zeromq.
 I haven't tested a fresh install in a while, but I had far less problems with Cython and gevent-zeormq on OS X, probably because the `Homebrew`_ Python was newer than Ubuntu 12.04's?